Harmonygrams/Demo-repo/README.md

-# Demo-repo
-This is just for demonstration and tutorial
+This is used to record the tutorial of everything I've learned in the tutorial.